zbirenbaum/copilot.lua/README.md

 > Multiple offset encodings warning

-As discussed in #247 ,The problem arises because two or more clients are using different offset encodings.
+As discussed in #247, the problem arises because two or more clients are using different offset encodings.
 To solve this, in lspconfig:

 ```lua
 local capabilities = vim.lsp.protocol.make_client_capabilities() -- Get The capabilities